The Magic of Mixture of Experts: More Power, Lower Costs

 • Updating individual experts

-These models activate all parameters for every input, with no routing or modularity.
+These models activate all parameters with each input – without routing, without modularity.

 Examples: GPT-3, LLaMA-2, BERT